Build a Retrieval Augmented Generation (RAG) App: Part 1

 : Class that loads data from a source as list of

-Our loaded document is over 42k characters long.
-This is too long to fit in the context window of many models.
+Our loaded document is over 42k characters which is too long to fit into the context window of many models.
 Even for those models that could fit the full post in their context window, models can struggle to find information in very long inputs.

 To handle this we’ll split the Document